judesantos/ml_mentalhealth_gcp/README.md

 ## Overview

 This project automates end-to-end machine learning workflows using GCP, Vertex AI, and Terraform.

-It is designed to predict mental health conditions and can be extended to other domains like finance and customer analytics.
+The project is designed to predict mental health conditions and can be extended to other domains like finance and customer analytics.

 Below is an overview of the infrastructure and model training pipeline.